pprados/virtual-dataframe/docs/install.md

 ```

 The `VDF_MODE` is set for each environment.
-If you create an environment for a *dask* or *spark* framework, two environment will be created.
+If you create an environment for a *dask*, *spark* or *pyspark* framework, two environment will be created.
 One `vdf-XXX` where you must set the `VDF_CLUSTER` variable and another `vdf-XXX-local` with a pre set
 of `VDF_CLUSTER=dask://.local` or `VDF_CLUSTER=spark://.local` to use a *local* cluster.

 For `pyspark_gpu`̀, somes environment variables will be set, to reference the
 `rapids-4-spark_2.12-22.10.0.jar` file.
-You have this file in the root of your project.
+You must have this file in the root of your project.

 You can find all environement Yaml file [here](https://github.com/pprados/virtual_dataframe/tree/develop/virtual_dataframe/bin).